OpenSUTD/fifth-row-guides/admin-club-finances-101.md

 3. Date of Purchase
 4. Invoice Reference Number

+> Go to the shopping cart and go to the purchase page UNTIL right before you reach the page where you need to key in your credit/debit card information.
+This page should have these:
+>
+> 1. The logo/name of the shopping platform clearly shown
+> 2. Shipping fees
+> 3. Item Purchase cost

 Where not possible, find some other proof of purchase, like the order listing from Amazon, or the e-mail confirmation of payment.
 Remember to ensure that the text is large enough to be _read easily._

 > Note: There is often a print button for a purchase confirmation page, so you can easily print to PDF and save the file on your computer for printing later.